 The weather in Hay-on-Wye

-Check out the climate diagram for Hay-on-Wye.
-During July, maximum temperatures go up to more than 23° No heat wave is expected in January, where minimum average temperatures usally hit a 4° low.
-Bring your umbrella in January, the rainiest month of the year!
+Above are the weather conditions for Hay-on-Wye.
+In July maximum temperatures go higher than 23°.
+No heat wave is expected in January, where minimum average temperatures usally hit a 4° low.
+The rainiest month is July while the driest month is September.

 Explore the traditional Welsh town of Hay-on-Wye with holiday lettings